Hoi An is the only village in the world with hundreds of tailor shops

 Hoi An is on the UNESCO World Heritage List

 When the clothes purchases have been made you can advantageously spend time visiting the old streets of Hoi An.
 Set aside an afternoon to cross the small Japanese bridge, and search for the city’s markets.
 Here is a large selection of both tourist goods and t-shirt, but also local specialties, spices or interior products can be found on the stalls among the merchants’ locals.
 In addition to markets and stalls, there are plenty of beautiful old buildings to look at during a visit to Hoi An.
 The old city, which is also a UNESCO World Heritage Site for Vietnam, houses cultural buildings and also has a particularly calm atmosphere due to a ban on cars in certain streets.
-Hoi An is an indispensable stop on a transit in Vietnam.
-Having filled the lungs with fresh sea air on the beach, spent cozy evenings in the lantern-lit streets and renewed the wardrobe with tailor-made clothing, you are ready for your onward journey towards the busier Vietnamese cities.
+Hoi An is an indispensable stop on transit in Vietnam.
+Having filled your lungs with fresh sea air on the beach, spent cozy evenings in the lantern-lit streets and renewed your wardrobe with tailor-made clothing, you are ready for your onward journey towards the busier Vietnamese cities.